FRBs/FRB/docs/tscatt.rst

 --------------------

-One may generate a set of random draws for temporal smearing due to intervening galaxies towards a source with given redshift using the *monte_tau* method::
+One may generate a set of random draws for temporal smearing due to the ISM of intervening galaxies towards a source with given redshift using the *monte_tau* method::

     from frb.dlas import monte_tau